onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Call to action: get an ID and refer others and lets bootstrap the graph Gamifying this video itself
 Minimum viable status

+Signup form - wrom which country you are and generate a map

 some ICOs gathered hundreds of millions - now compare them to this - how much does this deserve?
 Only 1 way to find out - generate demand.
 Subscribe.
 Participate in the global counter.
 Iliya's company is valued at 32B with not product and has 3B of funding (I'm not hating) - they're in the age of research - we're in the age of cultural evolution.
 I'm just saying that I think this deserves at least such a valuation from the start as well.
 We'll apply the principles of the tool we want to build in building it in terms of resource allocation - we will dogfeed it in the most efficient way humanly possible.
 A minimum viable system (MVS) is literally one which can sustain and reproduce itself.
 And this is modest actually - 32B val is single digit billions of capital - how much does meta earn and spend per year for the worldwide spiritual and mental retardation? what I'm proposing is way bigger than the magnificent seven combined (show their logos - in 2035 with tesla being the biggest? ;d) - it is bigger than the G7, or the G20 - I'm talking about a new world order - george bush clip - As a service - (saxypo drooling - the SaaS king wants to wet his beak!) a service to which you get to serve